Coronavirus scams as of 29th June 2020

 !PLEASE DON'T ASSUME EVERYONE KNOWS!

-Action Fraud have received 4,241 reports of coronavirus-related phishing emails.
+Action Fraud have so far (12 June) received 11,323 reports of coronavirus-related phishing emails.

 Action Fraud also continue to receive a high volume of reports about fake emails being used to solicit donations to the NHS.